With 100’s of different models available, the Concept2 Model D Rowing Machine outshines them all!

 The Concept2 Model D PM5 monitor is advertised as a ‘training partner’ and they aren’t joking!

 It tracks distance, 500m split (speed), time, strokes per minute, calories, watts, and so much more.
 It can also calculate the averages of all these metrics.

 You have plenty of options when it comes to your workout preferences:

 - Immediately start rowing (as soon as the flywheel starts spinning the monitor will power up and provide data)

 - Customize a workout routine

-- Play a game and get a brief rowing lesson with animation showing you proper technique.
+- Play a game and receive a brief rowing lesson with animation showing you proper technique.

 The display is big and the data is easy to read, whether you’re at the starting (catch) or finish position.
-It is also backlit so you can see the data in low light settings.
+It’s also backlit so you can see the data in low light settings.

 The Concept2 PM5 monitor shows you everything you need to know while rowing.